What Movie Will Win Best Picture at the 2021 Oscars?

 What else was it nominated for?
 Director, Actor, Supporting Actress, Production Design, Cinematography, Costume Design, Sound, Original Score, Makeup and Hairstyling

-What has it won so far?
-It's been slow to pick up early prizes, but the Globes came through with six nominations, and the SAGs nominated Oldman.
-It left the Globes empty-handed, though.
-It did get a PGA nomination.
+What has it won elsewhere?
+It has been nominated a lot but won very little.
+The Globes came through with six nominations, and the SAGs nominated Oldman.
+It left all empty handed.

 Release date: February 12, 2021